qthequartermasterman/Simulated-Class-Scheduler/csce1040Homework2/README.md

 #### Functions
 public:
-bool addGradeForStudent(int grade) adds a grade to the next available spot in the grades array.
+bool addGrade(int grade) adds a grade to the next available spot in the grades array.
 Also increments numberOfGrades.
 Returns true if successful, false otherwise float calculateAverage    returns the average of all of the grades in an enrollment object as a float. char calculateLetterGrade  returns the letter grade of the student as a char.